barteljan/VISPER/README.md

 ```

 Ok let's not complain, this is a really stupid controller and it isn't even beautiful ...
-but sometimes all you need is someone who is competent and willing to help ....
+but sometimes all you need is someone who can be shown around and is willing to help ....

 So let's just use him and put him into a ViewFeature.